Espresso machines make barista-style coffee possible to have at home.

 What accessories can I get for my espresso machine?

-The best espresso machines include most of the pieces you need to get started right away.
+The best espresso machines include most of the pieces you need to start immediately.
 Although, you will need to buy espresso cups.

-Some manufacturers include a pitcher for frothing milk so you can make a cappuccino or mocha right out of the box.
+Some manufacturers include a pitcher for frothing milk to make a cappuccino or mocha right out of the box.
 The semi-automatic espresso machines include at least one portafilter, but some may include a second one or a pod-adaptable filter.
 Most makers also come with a tamping tool, and some include a measuring spoon.

 Can an espresso machine save me money?

 These machines make more than just espresso; they can create a variety of coffee drinks.
-In fact, if you learn to use the features of these machines, you can replace your morning coffee shop stop with a homemade cup for the road.
+If you learn to use the features of these machines, you can replace your morning coffee shop stop with a homemade cup for the road.